-"Manhattan Murder Mystery" was actually the generic working title during production- Allen films usually have generic titles during production like "Woody Allen Fall Project"- but since no new title could be thought of, Woody Allen decided to leave that as the title.
+"Manhattan Murder Mystery" was actually the generic working title during production--Woody Allen films usually have generic titles during production like "Woody Allen Fall Project"--but since no new title could be thought of, Allen decided to leave that as the title.

 When Larry and Carol go to the theater, the play they are seeing is "Guys and Dolls".
 The original Broadway production of "Guys and Dolls" in 1950 starred Robert Alda, whose son Alan Alda is in this film.

-In the book "Woody Allen on Woody Allen: Revised Edition" (2004), Allen said of the rewriting Mia Farrow's part for Diane Keaton: "No, I couldn't do that.
+In the book "Woody Allen on Woody Allen (rev ed.
+2004), Woody Allen Allen said of rewriting Mia Farrow's part for Diane Keaton: "No, I couldn't do that.
 In a regular script I would have done that upon hiring Diane Keaton.
 But I couldn't because it's a murder mystery, and it's very tightly plotted, so it's very hard to make big changes . . .
 I had written [the character for] more to what Mia likes to do.
 Mia likes to do funny things, but she's not as broad a comedian as Diane is.
 So Diane made this part funnier than I wrote it".

-The public scandal surrounding Woody Allen's break-up with Mia Farrow, which had served as a big backdrop to the theatrical release of Allen's previous film Husbands and Wives (1992), was still very much in recent memory during the cinema season of this movie, it for example, still being extensively referred to in the New York Times article promoting this picture [See: "Diane and Woody, Still a Fun Couple", The New York Times, 15th August 1993].
+The scandal surrounding Woody Allen's break-up with Mia Farrow, which had served as a big backdrop to the theatrical release of Allen's previous film Husbands and Wives (1992), was still very much in the public's mind when this film was released.
+For example, it was still being extensively referred to in the New York Times article promoting this picture [See: "Diane and Woody, Still a Fun Couple", The New York Times, 15th August 1993].